top of page

 West Yorkshire Maternity Hospitals

 I have looked at these 4 West Yorkshire Hospital Trust's induction of labour rates, emergency (unplanned) caesarean sections, elective (planned) caesarean sections, waterbirths, vaginal births, homebirths and the number of babies born in a birth centre (if applicable to that Trust).
 Data for induction of labour has not been made available for Calderdale or Airedale hospital, so this is something to definitely consider if you are planning to birth your baby at either of these Trusts.
-Ask your Midwife or Dr if they can provide you with the recent data, if you are planning to give birth at Calderdale or Airedale hospital.
+Ask your Midwife or Dr if they can provide you with the recent data if you are planning to give birth at Calderdale or Airedale hospital.
 This will help you to make an informed decision.
 I will keep this blog updated, as and when I receive up-to-date data.

 Induction of Labour

 You might think that induction of labour is not something that you are planning or want.
-However, it is still a good idea, to have all the facts at your finger tips.
+However, it is still a good idea to have all the facts at your finger tips.
 A recent report from Dr Sara Wickham (2024) quotes that "Women who try to decline induction of labour often report being coerced by someone over-emphasising possible (but unlikely) risks to their baby."
 Dr Sara Wickham (2024) also says that "many women with so-called risk factors (and not actual medical problems) are now told they need induction of labour".
 In a recent survey, just over a third of maternity units in the UK showed induction rates varying from 19.2% to 53.4% (Taylor et al 2024).
 This doesn't include women who have received interventions to induce labour either, such as stretch and sweeps or elective caesareans.

 Many women agree to inductions, based on a very tiny risk of waiting for their labour to start naturally.
 They then often find themselves being told that the hospital is too busy and their induction has to be delayed.
 They then become very anxious and worried, because they are told that induction is critical and then they are told to just sit and wait until it's their turn.
 (Dr Sara Wickham, 2024).
-Induction of labour is not always the right decision to make for you or your baby and that's why you need to fully understand the risks and make an informed decision, based on your circumstances.
+Induction of labour is not always the right decision to make for you or your baby and that's why you need to fully understand the risks and make an informed decision, based on your individual circumstances.

-Mid Yorkshire Trust have included statistics on their women, who received inductions and then went on to require further assistance, such as caesarean sections or foreceps/ventouse.
+Mid Yorkshire Trust have included statistics on their women who received inductions and then went on to require further assistance, such as caesarean sections or foreceps/ventouse.
 I have included this data in my analysis.

 Analysis of Results